Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-Figure~\ref{fig:sordi_doped}~b) presents the hole-doped side where we see that the Sordi transition disappears upon increasing $U$ between $U=8.35\pm0.05$, where it is connected to a Widom line $\mu_{hW}(U)$~\cite{Sordi:2012}, a line of maxima of thermodynamic quantities~\cite{XuStanleyWidom:2005,Simeoni:2010}, here compressibility $\partial n/\partial \mu$, that slowly vanishes as $U$ increases.
-Decreasing $U$ to $U=8.05$, once in the metallic state, there is no way to go back to the insulator.
+Figure~\ref{fig:sordi_doped}~(b) presents the hole-doped side.
+We see that the Sordi transition disappears upon increasing $U$ to $U=8.35 \pm 0.05$ and that it then becomes a Widom line $\mu_{hW}(U)$~\cite{Sordi:2012}, that is a line of maxima of thermodynamic quantities~\cite{XuStanleyWidom:2005,Simeoni:2010}.
+In this case, the Widom line is defined as a maximum of the compressibility $\partial n/\partial \mu$, that slowly vanishes as $U$ increases.
+On the other hand, for $U$ down to $U=8.05$, once in the metallic state it cannot go back to the insulator.
 This is the expected behavior when $U$ is in the interval $U_{c1}< U< U_{c2}$, the spinodals of the interaction-driven Mott transition at half-filling.
 Note that the Sordi transition on the electron-doped side exists at that temperature for a much wider range of interaction ($8.8\lesssim U\lesssim 10.3$) than on the hole-doped side.

-\paragraph*{Connection to Mott physics. ---} To grasp the connection between the Sordi transition, the PG and Mott physics, observe their interplay on the phase diagram presented in Fig.~\ref{fig:mu_U}.
-It displays the three phases, MI, PG and cFL, encountered in Fig.~\ref{fig:sordi_doped} for a wide range of $\mu$ and $U$.
-It also reveals the phase coexistence for the first-order Sordi transition, as highlighted by the hatched region.
+\paragraph*{Connection to Mott physics. ---} To better grasp the connection between the Sordi transition, the PG and Mott physics, we present their interplay on the phase diagrams presented in Fig.~\ref{fig:mu_U}.
+It displays the three phases, MI, PG and cFL, encountered in Fig.~\ref{fig:sordi_doped} for a wide range of $\mu$ and $U$ for two different temperatures: $T=1/8$ in (a) and $T=1/15$ in (b).
+Notably, the doping range of the PG decreases with temperature, and the Mott energy gap becomes smaller as the temperature increases.
+At $T=1/8$, the phase diagram is rather simple.
+We find that the Mott gap increases with $U$, and that a rapid crossover separates the electron-doped PG and the cFL.
+The physics becomes more interesting when the temperature decreases.
+At $T=1/15$, we find that the cFL can coexist with either the PG or the MI, as highlighted by the hatched region.
+Although we cannot reach infinitesimally small temperatures with continuous-time quantum Monte Carlo, we expect that the Sordi transition likely remains down to $T=0$ if long-range order does not appear~\cite{chatzieleftheriouMottQuantumCritical2023}.
 The portions of this region corresponding to Sordi transitions are those where the hysteresis occurs between the cFL and the PG phases at constant $U$.
 The limit between the PG and the cFL are intimately related to the first-order doping-driven transition or to the Widom line.
-Although it is clear at larger $U$ that the PG is adiabatically connected to the cFL through a Widom line, defining the boundary is hard, as discussed below.
-Another important remark is that the spinodals $\mu_{c1}$ and $\mu_{c2}$ of the Sordi transition are equal at half-filling to $U_{c1}$ and $U_{c2}$.
-Finally, we observe around $\mu=3.4$ and $U=7.8$ that a PG can be found with a $U$ slightly lower than $U_c$ for the MI.
-This peninsula in the PG phase has an analog in the 1D Hubbard model~\cite{Giamarchi:1997}.